Kawasaki Z1300

-The Kawasaki Z1300 is a standard motorcycle unusual for its large-displacement 1,300 cc straight-six engine made by Kawasaki from 1979 to 1989.
+The Kawasaki Z1300 is a standard motorcycle unusual for its large-displacement 1,300 cc inline -six engine made by Kawasaki from 1979 to 1989.

 Performance

 Kawasaki Z1300's length is 89.1 inches, and its width is 30.9 inches, its height: 49.8 inches, the wheelbase is 62.2 inches, seat height is 31.2 inches, ground clearance is 5.5 inches, weight is 314 kg.

 The Z1300 had six cylinders, water cooling, and shaft drive.
 The undersquare stroke of 71 mm and bore of 62 mm kept the engine width acceptable, but the high piston speed limited the maximum rpm figure.
 During its ten-year production run, fuelling was switched from carburetors to electronic fuel injection and suspension was upgraded to air systems front and rear.
 Fuel injection system was adopted primarily to improve fuel consumption, but as a bonus were increased power and torque.